Faculty and Staff

-Students who are registered for services are required to meet with their faculty at the beginning of each semester to share a Student Accommodation Form and discuss approved accommodations.
+Students who are registered for services are required to contact their faculty at the beginning of each semester to share a Student Accommodation Memo and discuss approved accommodations.
 If you have any questions about a student's accommodations, please contact our office.

-Students who request accommodations without an accommodation form need to be referred to our office to start the process of registering for services.
+Students who request accommodations without an accommodation memo need to be referred to our office to start the process of registering for services.

-To assist students with disabilities in finding our office, please provide a statement similar to the following on your course syllabus:
+To assist students with disabilities in connecting with our office, please provide a statement similar to the following on your course syllabus: